anjanavishvanath/coconut-counter/README.md

 ✅ Detects coconuts in a specific region of interest (ROI)
 ✅ Counts coconuts crossing a trigger line
 ✅ Uses color thresholding and contour detection
-✅ React Front end to start and stop processing
+✅ React Front end to start and stop processing\
-✅ Display a live video stream from the backend.
+✅ Display a live video stream from the backend.\
-✅ Fetch and display the real-time count of detected coconuts.
+✅ Fetch and display the real-time count of detected coconuts.\
+✅ Sort coconuts into buckets.\
+✅ Can change the bucket kimit

 ## 📂 Project Structure
 ```